ufunc Rounding Decimals

 Using numpy.round()

-To use the numpy.round() function in Python, follow these steps:
+To use the numpy.round() function:

-• Description of the numpy.round() Function
+Description of the numpy.round() Function

-When the numpy.round() function is applied to an array, it rounds each element to the nearest integer.
-If the element is exactly halfway between two integers, it is rounded to the nearest even integer.
-The function can be used to round both positive and negative numbers to their nearest whole number.
+The numpy.round() function rounds elements of a given array to the nearest integer and returns a new array with these values.
+If an element is exactly halfway between two integers, it is rounded to the nearest even integer.
+The function can round both positive and negative numbers to their nearest whole number.

 Syntax and Usage Examples